valignatev/jai-on-linux/README.md

 ## TODO

 - [ ] xcb-based XDND implementation for dragndrop
-- [ ] xcb-based clipboard hangling
+- [ ] xcb-based clipboard handling
-- [x] XInput for smooth scrolling and gestures
+- [x] XInput for smooth scrolling and gestures (libxcb-xinput bindings)
-- [x] xkbcommon for keyboard handling
+- [x] xkbcommon for keyboard handling (libxkbcommon bindings)
 - [ ] EGL for graphics
 - [ ] WM hints for icons and stuff like that
 - [x] libxcb-cursor
 - [ ] Wayland stuff (sigh)
+- [ ] Generate X11 extensions directly from xcbproto without relying on shared libs

 ## Wishlist